mkejeiri/LLM-Projects/Deep Neural Network for Price Prediction/Readme.md

 ### Transfer Learning vs Weight Loading
-**Transfer Learning**: Using a pre-trained model as starting point for a new task **Weight Loading** (this notebook): Using a fully trained model for the exact task it was trained on
+**Transfer Learning**: Using a pre-trained model as starting point for a new task **Weight Loading** : Using a fully trained model for the exact task it was trained on

 ### Inference
 **Definition**: Using a trained model to make predictions on new data without updating weights.
 Also called "evaluation mode" or "prediction mode."